keeley1/hackathathon-pathbuilder-backend/README.md

 # Women ConnecTech Hackathon Back-End

 ## How to run locally
+1. Clone this repository onto your local machine
-1. Install Go if not already installed: https://go.dev/doc/install
+2. Install Go if not already installed: https://go.dev/doc/install
-2. Navigate to terminal in the project directory
+3. Navigate to terminal in the project directory
-3. To install dependencies, run:
+4. To install dependencies, run:
 ```
 go mod download
 ```